The reality of body shaming on dating apps and how Bumble protects users from it

 Be honest and upfront in your profiles, and make it clear that you won’t tolerate any hate speech or body shaming directed at yourself or others.

-Yes, in a roundabout way, although much has changed in our culture to address this.
+Yes, body shaming on dating apps is unfortunately more common, although much has changed in our culture to address this.
 Thanks to the coronavirus pandemic, more people now than ever are online dating, and those increased numbers mean generally more people dating.

 That’s more plus sized daters and unfortunately more people looking to body shame them for their own amusement.